drteeth/attend-elixir-talk/slides.md

 ???

 Here we have the Team detail projection.
 It's job is to listen for all of the events that it need to produce a blob of detail that the UI can use to fill out the detail view of the team.
-That means: Upcoming games, team members, name etc.
+That means: Team name, upcoming games, team members

 We start off by listening for the Team Register even and persist that to disk.
 Storage is not prescribed, I'm using redis here but I've hidden the details away behind a module.